Healthcare in South Korea: Health insurance system

+Single-payer

 Social health insurance was introduced with the 1977 National Health Insurance Act, which provided industrial workers in large corporations with health insurance.
 The program was expanded in 1979 to include other workers, such as government employees and private teachers.
 This program was thereafter progressively rolled out to the general public, finally achieving universal coverage in 1989.
 Despite being able to achieve universal health care, this program resulted in more equity issues within society as it grouped people into different categories based on demographic factors like geographical location and employment type.
 These different groups ultimately received different coverage from their respective healthcare providers.

 The healthcare system was initially reliant on not-for-profit insurance societies to manage and provide health insurance coverage.
 As the program expanded from 1977 to 1989, the government decided to allow different insurance societies to provide coverage for different sections of the population in order to minimize government intervention in the health insurance system.
 This eventually produced a very inefficient system, which resulted in more than 350 different health insurance societies.
 A major healthcare financing reform in 2000 merged all medical societies into the National Health Insurance Service (NHIS).
 This new service became a single-payer healthcare system in 2004.
 The four-year delay occurred because of disagreements in the legislature on how to properly assess self-employed individuals in order to determine their contribution.